-The Foundation has entered into an operating agreement with St. Cloud State University to lease assets being constructed or renovated with proceeds from the revenue bonds.
+The Foundation had entered into an operating agreement with St. Cloud State University to lease assets being constructed or renovated with proceeds from the revenue bonds.
 The payment terms of the operating agreement reflect the payment terms required by the bond issuance.
 At the end of the operating agreement, the title to these assets shall pass to the University.
 The operating agreement qualifies as a capital lease under accounting standards.
 Payments under the operating agreement are equal to the interest payment and principal, if any, due at May 1 and November 1 of each year.
-See also Note 6 for future principal payments.
-As of fiscal year end June 30, 2022, the final payment was made and the financing lease receivable was closed.
+As of the previous fiscal year end June 30, 2022, the final payment was made and the financing lease receivable was closed.